How will I receive information about camp?

 Campers will also be introduced to some of the ongoing ecology research underway at CREA.
-Water Quality Monitoring at the river, Bat Detectors in the field, motion-sensor Wildlife Cameras in the forest, Turtle Traps in the pond… Campers will get the chance to engage in these ongoing research studies.
-Younger students, for example, might watch from the dock while counselors from our Environmental Youth Leader (EYL) program put on hip waders to set turtle traps; then we all get a chance to see the turtles get weighed and measured before being released.
+Water Quality Monitoring at the river, Bat Detectors in the field, motion-sensor Wildlife Cameras in the forest, Turtle Traps in the pond.
+Campers will get the chance to engage in these ongoing research studies.

-Older students in the weeks dedicated to grades 6,7,8 will include longer hikes and more advanced science investigations.
+6th – 8th Grade camper weeks will include longer hikes and more advanced science investigations.

-Group games are also an integral part of our day—Name games, “icebreaker” teamwork games, and just plain fun big-group games help everyone get to know each other.
-Our staff is dedicated to creating a welcoming atmosphere, and group dynamics are a focus of our week together.
+Group games and camp songs are also an integral part of our day!
+Our staff is dedicated to creating a welcoming atmosphere, and building confidence and friendships are always a major focus of our weeks together.

 What is a typical day of camp like?

-Our “Field Science Camp” program is new this year, and is meant to serve campers who are looking for a more “science-y” camp experience.
-We will still begin our morning with group teambuilding activities, but for the rest of the day we will head out in the woods to investigate our research question for the day.
+Our 2019 Super Science Immersion program is meant to serve campers who are looking for a more hands-on science centered camp experience.
+We will still begin our morning with group team building activities, but for the rest of the day we will head out in the woods to investigate our research question for the day.
 Each day will have a specific ecological topic to explore, and students will learn how to use a variety of tools and fieldwork techniques to approach the topic and collect specific data.
 Some days we might bring our lunches with us, as our schedule will be dictated by wherever the river (or bird or turtle, etc) leads us, and we may not come back to the Ecology Center until after lunch.
 Campers who enroll in this program should have an interest in learning more about the plants, animals, and ecosystems at CREA.
 No prior knowledge or experience is necessary; just a desire to explore, investigate, and get dirty!